 An outstanding school with an emphasis on academics.
 Teachers at most grade levels work together so curriculum is similar in all classrooms.
 Parent involvement is high and it is easy to volunteer for various activities PTA positions & Foundation board.

 Hearst Elementary School is a public elementary school in San Diego.
-The principal of Hearst Elementary School is Jamie Jorgensen and can be contacted at email@example.com.
-478 students attend Hearst Elementary School and identify as Multiracial; Asian; and White, non-Hispanic.
-7% of the Hearst Elementary School students are "limited in English proficiency."
-18% of the 478 students here have subsidized lunches.
+The principal of Hearst Elementary School is Jamie Jorgensen, who can be contacted at email@example.com.
+478 students go to Hearst Elementary School and identify as Multiracial; Asian; and White, non-Hispanic.
+7% of the Hearst Elementary School students have "limited English proficiency."
+18% of the 478 students here are paying reduced lunch prices.
 The ratio of students to teachers at Hearst Elementary School is 19:1.
 St. Therese Academy is one of the nearest elementary schools.